SanketPatole/Automated-Meme-Compilations/README.md

 python "token_generator.py"
 ```

-* Once the token is generated, run following command to generated compilation video and upload it automatically to YouTube.
+* Once the token is generated, run following command to generate compilation video and upload it automatically to YouTube.
 ```sh
 python "video_generator.py"
 ```